1bhavyasingh1/typescript-serverless-monorepo-template/README.md

 The `--depth 1` causes git to only pull down the most recent commit.
 After all, you don't really care what happens here before the point at which you clone.
 You'll still be able to get future updates.

+Then:

+1. `pnpm i` from root to install dependencies
+2. Copy every `.env.example` file to `.env` and fill in the values.
+3. Add the clientside + serverside environment variables you expect in the Next.js app at `app/client/src/env/schema.mjs`.
+These are validated via `zod` before builds and runtimes, helping you fail fast.

 ### Development

 You can run locally in development mode with live reload: